bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ### DATA {#data-frame}

-`DATA` frames (type=`0x00`) convey arbitrary, variable-length sequences of bytes associated with the SIP request or response content.
+`DATA` frames (type=`0x00`) are only sent on Request Streams.
+The frame payload carried in the Data field conveys an arbitrary, variable-length sequences of bytes associated with a SIP/3 request or response message.

 `DATA` frames MUST be associated with a SIP request or response.